 Competitive costs – There are many Australian dental clinics that can offer very competitive prices for their dental services.
 Additionally, they offer you peace of mind knowing that strict standards and protocols are in place for quality of care.

-- Aria Dental will always be here – you can come to our practice and see us, we aren’t an expensive flight away in another country.
-We have been in business for 10 years – we wont just close up overnight and never heard from again.
-We have a large clinical team, our own laboratory and a special devotion in caring for all of our patients – past and present.
+- Aria Dental will always be here – you can come to our practice and see us.
+We aren’t an expensive flight away in another country.
+We have been in business for 10 years – we won’t just close up overnight and never hear from again.
+We have a large clinical team, our own laboratory and a special devotion to caring for all of our patients – past and present.

 Who do you want to do your Dental Implant Surgery?

 Who will be completing your surgery is the most important consideration when considering dental implants.
-Are they dental specialists or are they a general dentist?
-What is their experience and how long have they been practicing prosthodontic treatments and dental rehabilitation?
-Seeing a dental specialist who has undergone years of specialist training and only sees patients requiring specialist help, with treatments such as dental implants, is a good first option.
-At Aria Dental our Specialist Prosthodontist, Dr Michael Zaninovich, is in house and ready to help you.
+Are they dental specialists, or are they a general dentist?
+What is their experience and how long have they been practising prosthodontic treatments and dental rehabilitation?
+Seeing a dental specialist who has undergone years of specialist training and only sees patients requiring specialist help with treatments such as dental implants, is a good first option.
+At Aria Dental, our Specialist Prosthodontist, Dr Michael Zaninovich, is in-house and ready to help you.